asvyazhin/CSS-guideline/README.md

 <!DOCTYPE html>
 ```

-In the tag <link> and <script> to reference the CSS and Javascript respectively, there is no need to attribute of the type, it can be omitted
+In the tag '<link>' and '<script>' to reference the CSS and Javascript respectively, there is no need to attribute of the type, it can be omitted

 ```html
 <!-- Not recommended -->